Radboud University Nijmegen: University in times of war

-1945 – 2000
+1945–2000

-When the war ended in 1944, the university infrastructure had been largely destroyed, but students still returned to their alma mater in dribs and drabs.
-Classes officially resumed again in March 1945, but because many university buildings had been bombed during the war, a dire need for new facilities existed.
+When the war ended in 1945, the university infrastructure had been largely destroyed, but students still returned to their alma mater in dribs and drabs.
+Classes officially resumed again in March 1946, but because many university buildings had been bombed during the war, a dire need for new facilities existed.
 With the purchase of the Heyendaal estate, the university got its own campus in a green setting less than a fifteen-minute bike ride from the Nijmegen city center.
 In 1951, the Faculty of Medical Sciences was the first faculty to move to Heyendaal.
 Soon, other faculties followed.
 By 1988, all faculties had moved to Heyendaal.
 The move to a new campus also with a rise in students attending the Catholic University of Nijmegen.
 Since the end of the war, student numbers steadily rose from 3,000 in 1960 to 15,000 in 1980.

 The period between 1960 and 1975 is often generally described as the "Age of Student Unrest".
 Not only did the student population in Nijmegen rise exponentially, it had also become more diverse, left-leaning and less elitist.
 Next to that, the hippie movement had reached the city which caused many students to desire a more democratic student life.
 Umbrella organization Carolus Magnus became increasingly bloated and lost connection with the members of sociëteiten and disputen that began to operate more independently.
 It was not the beloved corporation it used to be and students criticized the mandatory membership of Carolus Magnus.
 Therefore, the organization slowly became more concerned with administrative duties than organizing community activities.
 In 1966 Carolus Magnus ceased to exist in its traditional sense.
 From that moment on, students were free to choose which association they joined and which not.
-In the 1980s and 1990s many other kinds of student associations were established in Nijmegen, including evangelical-christian association Navigators, egalitarian association Ovum Novum, and alternative student association Karpe Noktum.
+In the 1980s and 1990s many other kinds of student associations were established in Nijmegen, including evangelical-Christian association Navigators, egalitarian association Ovum Novum, and alternative student association Karpe Noktum.

-2000 – now
+2000–present

-In 2004, the university decided to change its name from Catholic University of Nijmegen to the more inclusive name Radboud University Nijmegen, honoring Saint Radboud of Utrecht.
-Following that decision, the university increasingly struggled with the interference of the Catholic Church.
-The Church saw the university becoming more secular and refused to accept appointments of non-Catholic individuals to the Radboud Executive Board.
-As of 15 November 2020, the Bishops' Conference of the Netherlands decided to revoke the designation Catholic from Radboud's supervisory body, meaning that the university is no longer entitled to receive subsidies from the Church and present itself as Roman Catholic.
+As an indication of its evolving relationship with the Bishops' Conference of the Netherlands and to appear less sectarian, the university's executive council changed the university's name in 2004 to the Radboud University Nijmegen after Saint Radboud of Utrecht, a medieval bishop.
+Tensions continued between the university's executive council and the bishops' conference over the secularizing direction of the university.
+The repeated nomination of non-Catholics and non-practicing Catholics to the executive council, which the bishops' conference would not approve, exacerbated tensions.
+In response to a decision to open a Transgender Care Center at the university's medical center, the bishops' conference revoked the designation Catholic from the university in November 2020.
+Accordingly, the university lost its eligibility to receive church subsidies and its right to identify as Roman Catholic.
+The university appealed to the Holy See, and in November 2022 the pope's Dicastery for Culture and Education ruled that the bishops' conference could remove the designation "Catholic" from the executive council but not from the university as a whole.